 As one of the nation’s leading teaching hospitals, UAB Medicine has a long history of providing excellent education for nurses.

-Our unique, 13-week Acute Care RN Intern Program allows you to experience three different nursing units, each with its own specialized focus and stimulating environment.
+Our unique, paid, 13-week Acute Care RN Intern Program allows you to experience three different nursing units, each with its own specialized focus and stimulating environment.
 With over 28 participating nursing units, if you have not identified your calling within the nursing field, the RN Intern Program is an ideal way for you to see first-hand all that UAB has to offer and determine which acute care area is best for you.
 Explore your options!What Can I Expect?

 - You will select three acute care units to rotate through for approximately four weeks each.
 Experiences on three unique units will provide you with gradual independence and increased self-confidence.